emergencybutter/spleen/README.md

 ### Why is there a binary in your git repository?

 The emulator supports a limited number of instructions.
-It's fairly possible that compiler change (or even some compiler options) generate an unsupported binary.
+It's fairly possible that a simple compiler change (or even some compiler options) would generate an unsupported binary.
 The provided binary has been tested to work.
 You can validate that it corresponds to the namesake C file by running `objdump -d ./examples-bin/hi` and reading the assembly code.

 ### Why and OSX binary (Mach-O)?